Read-Lab-Confederation/emergent-website/README.md

-# lab-website
+# EMERGENT Website
-Development repository for the Emergent website
+Development repository for the EMERGENT website